 It became clear that turning our ideas into reality would require a different kind of motor.
 So our engineers looked around.
 And when they found nothing on the market that was up to the job, we knew what we had to do.

 So motor specialists were recruited.
 Production facilities constructed.
 It didn't matter that we'd never made a motor before – it was fundamental to our future pipeline of technology.

 What followed were four years of painstaking research, design and development, representing an investment of more than £150 million.
 Until finally, the new kind of motor our ideas demanded was ready for production.

-Small, light and incredibly fast, the Dyson digital motor’s efficient power-to-size ratio quickly became the catalyst for a whole new generation of Dyson machines – as the core technology enabling our hand dryers, fans, and cordless vacuums.
+Small, light and incredibly fast, the Dyson digital motor’s efficient power-to-size ratio quickly became the catalyst for a whole new generation of Dyson machines – as the core technology enabling our hand dryers, fans, cord free vacuums and hairdryers.

 But that was just the beginning.
 Development of the Dyson digital motor continues today thanks to more than 130 specialist motors engineers in the UK and South East Asia.
 Refining the electronics that intelligently vary suction power, keeping pace with advances in battery technology, and improving durability using space-industry grade carbon fibre and the world’s toughest magnets and bearings.